We help you recover

 - your capacity for any work (such as how much and what type of duties you can perform)

 - if a referral to a workplace rehabilitation provider is needed

 - details of previous related injuries

 Your certificate should not cover a period of more than 28 days.
-In special circumstances EML can agree to a longer period.
+In special circumstances wecan agree to a longer period.

 You should sign the consent section of the certificate of capacity to enable communication about your injury between your treating health practitioner/s, the insurer, your employer and any workplace rehabilitation provider.

 You are also required to complete the declaration as to whether or not you have been engaged in any form of employment or in self-employment or voluntary work.